aperturerobotics/goprotowrap/README.md

 - inspect the FileDescriptorProtos to deduce package information
 - group `.proto` files into packages
 - call `protoc` once for each package

-## TODOs

-- [x] Replace square-specific handling of `go_package` with recently updated upstream logic.
-- [ ] In the initial call to `protoc` for generating FileDescriptorProtos, pass `.proto` files to `protoc` in batches instead of all at once.
-- [ ] Better tests, especially of the code paths not exercised by our build process.

 ## License